Fullerite/robot-swarm-decision-making/README.md

 # ROBOT SWARM DECISION MAKING SYSTEM

+This project simulates a swarm of autonomous robots communicating through RabbitMQ to reach a majority decision on a set of proposals like "Go Left", "Go Right", "Stay Put", and "Go Forward".

+Each robot:

+- Signals readiness,

+- Shares its individual proposal,

+- Collects proposals from the entire swarm,

+- Determines the majority decision (with a tie-breaker fallback),

+- Logs the result to a CSV file.

+RabbitMQ is used as the message broker to enable communication between robots.

 ## 1. Install depencies

 First initialize `.venv` folder to avoid confuse with system interpreter.